oubino/locpix_points/labnotes.md

 Misc
     - Address all warnings in code

-Feature analysis
-    - script which analyses features of data - i.e. UMAP of user defined features
-    - histograms all comparing the two classes etc.
-    - this script should then also be able to take in the features we will derive from our graph neural network

 Experiments
     - Take each cluster as a data point, have lots for cancer and lots for non cancer, if UMAP doesn't distinguish trial learning some features using PointNet or GraphNet and then use UMAP on these features - this could help - also just try linear analysis on these clusters